 Geriatrics refers to medical care for older adults, an age group that is not easy to define precisely.
 Gerontology is the study of aging, including biologic, sociologic, and psychologic changes.
 “Older” is preferred over "elderly," but both terms are equally imprecise.
 It is important to avoid terms and attitudes that suggest bias against older people (ageism).
 Although there is no set age to define older age, > age 65 is often used because this is the age that determines eligibility for Medicare insurance in the US.
 However, some people with medical conditions require geriatrics expertise at a younger age.
 For example, the Program of All-Inclusive Care for the Elderly (PACE) Programs of All-Inclusive Care for the Elderly (PACE) The Programs of All-Inclusive Care for the Elderly (PACE) is designed for older people who meet criteria for nursing home admission but who wish to live at home as long as possible.
 The program... read more sets the age for eligibility beginning at 55 for people who meet the need for nursing home level of care.

-Around 1900 in the US, people > 65 accounted for 4% of the population; now, they account for > 13% (40 million, with a net gain of10,000/day).
-In 2026, when post-World War II baby boomers begin to reach age 80, estimates suggest that > 20% (almost 80 million) will be > 65.
-Mean age of those > 65 is now a little more than 75, and the proportion of those > 85 is predicted to increase most rapidly.
+Around the year 1900 in the US, people > 65 accounted for 4% of the population; now they account for > 16% (nearly 50 million, with a net gain of 10,000/day).
+In 2026, when post-World War II baby boomers begin to reach age 80, estimates suggest that > 20% of Americans (almost 80 million) will be > 65.
+Mean age of those > 65 is now a little more than 75, and the proportion of those > 85 is increasing most rapidly.

 Mistake pure aging for disease (eg, slow information retrieval is not dementia)